dsolstad/dbyll/_posts/2020-02-02-Tutorial-Hardcoded-Writing-Hardcoded-Windows-Shellcodes-32bit.md

        0022FE28    00000000
 ```

-`lea esp, [esp-0x4]`
-Adjusting ESP, or else data will be overwritten when we push more values on the stack.
+`lea esp, [esp-0x4]` adjusts ESP, or else data will be overwritten when we push more values on the stack.

 ```
            Addr        Value      Ascii